xnorkl/cyberdefenseclub/README.md

 - Proper documentation
 - Communicating with other teams

+## Incidents
+The entire team is responsible for maintaining fundamental services:
+- http
+-
+Each team is responsible maintaining the services under their purview.

 ## Hardening
 There should be no injects given within the first 15 minutes.
 Hardening each and every device under your purview is the first step that should be taken towards securing a system.
 Since hardening a system is never completely finished, break hardening up into an initial step and a recurrent process.